 Proving Undue Hardship

-During your adversary proceeding. you will have to prove repaying your loans would cause you “undue hardship.”
+During your adversary proceeding. you will have to prove that repaying your loans would cause you “undue hardship.”
 Undue hardship is measured by the Brunner test, which requires bankruptcy filers to meet specific criteria in order to be eligible to have their student loans wiped out.

 You must prove that you meet all three parts of the Brunner test to get your college debt discharged:

-- Persistence – Prove that your finances will likely stay the same during repayment.
-Though this is harder to prove, other circumstances may be considered in the Brunner test such as a serious mental or physical disability, obligations to dependents, a poor-quality or limited education, number of years remaining in your work life indicating that you may have maximized your income potential in your field, lack of assets, lack of better financial option.
+Persistence – Prove that your finances will likely stay the same during repayment.
+Though this is harder to prove, other circumstances may be considered in the Brunner test, such as a serious mental or physical disability, obligations to dependents, a poor-quality or limited education, number of years remaining in your work-life indicating that you may have maximized your income potential in your field, lack of assets, lack of better financial option.